BenjaminWills/programming-notes/CDP_training/cdp.md

 The data life cycle runs as follows:

 - Data creation - data is sourced from multiple sources and compiled to create data
   - Data processing - data is processed and then sent through an ETL pipeline
     - Data storage - both data and metadata is stored on storage
       - Data usage - usage in applications downstream
         - Data archiving - data is removed from active production and no longer processed
           - Data destruction - data is destroyed and will be removed from the organisation

+### Data creation

+The process of creating data includes `acquisition`, `data entry` and `data capture`.

+### Data processing

+The process of `transforming` this data for use